-In order to ensure the effectiveness of bail-in and other resolution tools introduced by BRRD, the BRRD requires that with effect from 1 January 2016, all institutions must meet a minimum requirement for own funds and eligible liabilities ("MREL"), expressed as a percentage of total liabilities and own funds and set by the relevant resolution authorities.
+In order to ensure the effectiveness of bail-in and other resolution tools introduced by Directive 2014/59/EU for the establishment of an EU-wide framework for the recovery and resolution of credit institutions and investment firms (the "BRRD"), the BRRD requires that with effect from 1 January 2016, all institutions must meet a minimum requirement for own funds and eligible liabilities ("MREL"), expressed as a percentage of total liabilities and own funds and set by the relevant resolution authorities.
 On 23 May 2016, the European Commission adopted regulatory technical standards ("MREL RTS") on the criteria for determining the MREL under the BRRD.
 The MREL RTS were published in the EU Official Journal on 3 September 2016.
 The MREL RTS provide for resolution authorities to allow institutions an appropriate transitional period to reach the applicable MREL requirements.